haiku/website/content/blog/bitigchi/2020-09-11-system-sound-contest.md

 - Expanding on "haiku" and related themes are encouraged.
 - Entries need to be in WAV format (44,100 Hz, 16 bits ps).
 - Entries should include a note that the work is licensed under [CC Attribution-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-sa/4.0/) or a similar license.
+- Naming the sound files according to their theme is encouraged, but intended sound event should be noted appropriately.

 ## Deadline